 Southern Sierra Council

-This year Yowlumne celebrates its 72st anniversary and was chartered on June 11, 1945 at Camp Huntington (Later Camp Kern).
-The name Yowlumne comes from a tribe of Yokuts Indians in the southern San Joaquin Valley who lived in the shadow of the Sierra Nevada and San Emigdio Mountains, and who called themselves the “Wolf People”.
+Yowlumne Lodge #303 was chartered on June 11, 1945 at Camp Huntington (Later Camp Kern).
+The name Yowlumne comes from a tribe of Yokuts Indians in the southern San Joaquin Valley who lived in the shadow of the Sierra Nevada and San Emigdio Mountains.
+They called themselves the “Wolf People”.
 Like other Yokuts tribes, they hunted the rich grasslands on the valley margins before the Spanish conquistadors arrived.
 The lodge totem is a White Wolf and chose to identify themselves with the “People of the Wolf”.